ivanmladek/Sentinel-Intelligence-Codex/citizensonly_press_kit.md

 Do not wait for opportunity to knock.
 Seize it.
 Let our AI agents be your weapon.
 Let your talent be the ammunition.
 Together, we will drive forward and secure the victory.

+### About the Founder

+Pavel Machalek is a scientist, entrepreneur, and technology executive recognized for pioneering work in satellite imagery analytics, AI-driven geospatial intelligence, and privacy-focused data platforms.
+As co-founder of both SpaceKnow Inc. and Spartacus, Machalek has received sustained media and industry attention for bringing advanced machine learning applications to global finance, government, and security.
+His experience building systems that provide objective, ground-truth data in defiance of state-sponsored censorship and his deep skepticism toward centralized surveillance inspired the creation of CitizensOnly.dev.
+He has been featured in Bloomberg, Fortune, and The Next Web, and has spoken at major conferences like SXSW on the future of AI and remote sensing.
+Machalek’s ventures are marked by a commitment to data transparency and user sovereignty, challenging the status quo in both global intelligence and personal privacy.

 **About CitizensOnly.dev:**

 CitizensOnly.dev is the first AI-powered job placement platform exclusively for verified U.S. citizens in the fields of AI and Machine Learning.
 We are a meritocratic, results-driven organization dedicated to strengthening America's technological workforce by connecting top-tier, citizen-engineers with companies working on sensitive and critical projects.
 We believe in the power of American ingenuity, and we are committed to ensuring its dominance for generations to come.